zaidbinmushtaq/gd/docs/getting-started/publishers.md

 ## Step 1: Register Your Account

 1. Visit [Publisher Registration](https://gitads.dev/publisher/register) to create your account
-2. Sign up using your email or GitHub OAuth
-3. Complete your profile with payment information
+2. Fill in your basic information:
+   - Email address
+   - Password
+   - Display name
-4. Verify your email address to activate your account
+3. Verify your email address to activate your account

 > **Note:** GitAds works with individual developers, open-source projects, and organizations of all sizes.